truenas/documentation/static/includes/AppsInstallWizardSettings.md

   If not using the default user and group provided, add the new user (and group) to manage the application before using the installation wizard.

-* **Network Configuration** shows network settings the app needs to communicate with SCALE and the Internet.
+* **Network Configuration** shows network settings the app needs to communicate with TrueNAS and the Internet.
   Settings include the default port assignment, host name, IP addresses, and other network settings.

   If changing the port number to something other than the default setting, refer to [Default Ports](https://www.truenas.com/docs/references/defaultports/) for a list of used and available port numbers.